Your Career Guides

 Career Counselor — School of Arts and Sciences

-Erin believes the career development process is an adventure, and she works closely with Arts and Sciences students and alumni to provide feedback and encouragement during their career journeys.
-Her goal is to invite students and alumni to self-reflect and challenge themselves to create resumes, cover letters, portfolios, and job applications that not only stand-out, but shine in a pile of similar documents.
+Erin believes the career development process is an adventure, and she works closely with School of Arts and Sciences students and alumni to provide feedback and encouragement during their career journeys.
+Her goal is to invite students and alumni to self reflect and challenge themselves to create resumes, cover letters, portfolios, and job applications that not only stand out, but shine in a pile of similar documents.

-She will soon be certified to administer the Myers Briggs Type Indicator and is a member of the National Career Development Association, National Association of Colleges and Employers, American School Counselor Association, Pittsburgh Education Recruitment Consortium, and WestPACS.
+She is certified to administer the Myers Briggs Type Indicator and is a member of the National Career Development Association, National Association of Colleges and Employers, American School Counselor Association, Pittsburgh Education Recruitment Consortium and WestPACS.

 Schedule an appointment with Erin on Handshake if you're looking to land a job or internship, update your resume, apply for graduate school, learn networking skills, or take the next step in your career adventure.